NHS conditions of employment

 The competencies for each band are determined by the Agenda for Change Knowledge and Skills Framework (KSF), which sets out the knowledge and skills required for each job role.

-You can find tools and tips for your appraisal on the NHS Employers website.
+You can find more about pay progression on the NHS Employers website.

 Agenda for Change is the system of standardised pay, terms and conditions for NHS workers